What is “Spoliation of Evidence,” and How Does It Affect a Personal Injury Case?

 As Laura’s lawyers investigate the case, they find witnesses who mention that Stan had been driving erratically for several miles, “drifting” from one lane to the other, including the emergency lane.
 The lawyers suspect Stan may have been tired and falling asleep.
 As part of the investigation, they seek his hand-written logs and information from his ELD (electronic logging device).
 They suspect he might have been violating hours of service regulations, and that the requested information will prove it, thus allowing Laura to prove her personal injury negligence claim.

 In his deposition, Stan admits to having kept a log, which he says he turned over to Speedy.
-However, Speedy hasn’t produced the log in response to discovery requests.
+However, Speedy hasn’t produced the login response to discovery requests.

 Laura’s attorneys obtain a court order requiring Speedy to produce the log - but Speedy states that the log has been destroyed.

-Remedies for spoliation of evidence can vary by circumstance and by judge.
+Typically a thorough, fact-based investigation is required to prove spoliation, and remedies for spoliation of evidence can vary by circumstance and by judge.
 In this case, Laura would seek all available sanctions against Speedy.

 For example, 2017 Oregon Revised Statutes, section 40.135 / Rule 311 states the following presumption of law: “[e]vidence willfully suppressed would be adverse to the party suppressing it.”
-In the case of Speedy Tractor Trailors, Laura would be able to get a jury charge explaining to the jury that they can presume the destroyed evidence would have been harmful to Speedy.
+In the case of Speedy Tractor Trailers, Laura would be able to get a jury charge explaining to the jury that they can presume the destroyed evidence would have been harmful to Speedy.
 This can be very helpful in proving a negligence claim.

 But here, harsher sanctions are available.
 Because Speedy destroyed the information after being ordered by the court to produce it, sanctions are available under Oregon Rule of Civil Procedure 46.
 Laura could request a variety of sanctions against Speedy, including the following: